-The Company's date of inception was January 6, 2011, which is the date it commenced its development stage activities, and it commenced operations as a BDC upon completion of its IPO in May 2011.
-The Company's common stock is currently listed on the Nasdaq Capital Market under the symbol "SSSS" (formerly "GSVC").
-The Company began its investment operations during the second quarter of 2011.
-See "Part II, Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations" in our most recent Annual Report on Form 10-K and "Part I, Item 2 - Management's Discussion and Analysis of Financial Condition and Results of Operations" in our most recent Quarterly Report on Form 10-Q.
+Our date of inception was January 6, 2011, which is the date we commenced development stage activities, and we commenced operations as a BDC upon completion of our IPO in May 2011.
+Our common stock is currently listed on the Nasdaq Global Select Market under the symbol "SSSS."
+We began our investment operations during the second quarter of 2011.
+On and effective June 22, 2020, we changed our name to "SuRo Capital Corp." from "Sutter Rock Capital Corp."

 Our investment objective is to maximize our portfolio's total return, principally by seeking capital gains on our equity and equity-related investments, and to a lesser extent, income from debt investments.
-We invest principally in the equity securities of what we believe to be rapidly growing venture-capital-backed emerging companies.
+In addition, we may invest in private credit and in founders equity, founders warrants, forward purchase agreements, and private investment in public equity transactions of special purpose acquisition companies.
+We invest principally in the equity securities of what we believe to be rapidly growing venture capital-backed emerging companies.
 We acquire our investments through direct investments in prospective portfolio companies, secondary marketplaces for private companies, and negotiations with selling stockholders.
 We may also invest on an opportunistic basis in select publicly traded equity securities or certain non-U.S. companies that otherwise meet our investment criteria.
 To the extent we make investments in private equity funds and hedge funds that are excluded from the definition of "investment company" under the 1940 Act by Section 3(c)(1) or 3(c)(7) of the 1940 Act, we will limit such investments to no more than 15% of our net assets.

-Our investment philosophy is based on a disciplined approach of identifying promising investments in high-growth, venture-backed companies across several key industry themes which may include, among others, social mobile, cloud computing and big data, internet commerce, financial technology, mobility, and enterprise software.
+Our investment philosophy is based on a disciplined approach of identifying promising investments in high-growth, venture-backed companies across several key industry themes, which may include, among others, social/mobile, cloud computing and big data, internet commerce, financial technology, mobility, and enterprise software.
 Our investment decisions are based on a disciplined analysis of available information regarding each potential portfolio company's business operations, focusing on the portfolio company's growth potential, the quality of recurring revenues, and path to profitability, as well as an understanding of key market fundamentals.
 Venture capital funds or other institutional investors have invested in the vast majority of companies that we evaluate.

-We seek to deploy capital primarily in the form of non-controlling equity and equity-related investments, including common stock, warrants, preferred stock and similar forms of senior equity, which may or may not be convertible into a portfolio company's common equity, and convertible debt securities with a significant equity component.
-Typically, our preferred stock investments are non-income producing, have different voting rights than our common stock investments and are generally convertible into common stock at our discretion.
-As our investment strategy is primarily focused on equity positions, our investments generally do not produce current income and therefore we may be dependent on future capital raising to meet our operating needs if no other source of liquidity is available.
+We seek to deploy capital primarily in the form of non-controlling equity and equity-related investments, including common stock, warrants, preferred stock, and similar forms of senior equity, which may or may not be convertible into a portfolio company's common equity, and convertible debt securities with a significant equity component.
+Typically, our preferred stock investments are non-income producing, have different voting rights than our common stock investments, and are generally convertible into common stock at our discretion.
+As our investment strategy is primarily focused on equity positions, our investments generally do not produce current income, and therefore, we may be dependent on future capital raising to meet our operating needs if no other source of liquidity is available.